Chipsee/Documentation/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 -----------

 We will use the ``hardwarewaretest_serial_ok_20170223.tar.gz`` demo package to demonstrate how to build and run Qt applications and projects.
-This demo requires Qt serial port support support before it can be used.
+This demo requires Qt serial port support before it can be used.
 You can install it as follows:

 .. container:: hatnote hatnote-gray